How to play VALORANT

 Let’s start in North America, where Sentinels and Team SoloMid have established a blistering rivalry at the very top of the region.
 TSM as an organization has been synonymous with LoL, and kept their acquisition by the book with a mix of up-and-coming and veteran CS:GO talent.
 Sentinels added some extra elements to their formula, in the form of former Overwatch/Apex Legends pro zombs, and the reigning Overwatch League MVP and champion sinatraa.
 These two teams have traded victories in a handful of thrilling back-and-forth series, cementing themselves as leading favorites for First Strike.
 Other promising NA teams to look out for include Envy, FaZe Clan, Cloud9, 100 Thieves, T1, and Gen.G.

 In Europe, there are several contenders to the crown, but only one true king.
 G2 Esports has stood above the competition since entering the scene this summer, refusing to finish any event in a position other than first.
 Their international lineup of former CS:GO pros has looked nearly unbeatable, but their greatest threat is certainly Team Liquid.
 A core of UK talent boosted by the Belgian headshot machine ScreaM, Liquid stunned G2 at the Best of the West series, with a swift 3-0 knockout.
-G2 may be leading the race, but Liquid are right on their heels, and teams such as FunPlus Phoenix, SUMN FC, and Team Heretics are right behind them.
+Teams such as FunPlus Phoenix, SUMN FC, and Team Heretics are right behind G2.

 Sitting at the top other regions include the Gamelanders in Brazil, the EXO Clan in Australia, and Absolute JUPITER in Japan.
 But no team dominates their region quite like the Vision Strikers, who are currently in the midst of a 44 series winning streak.
 While they may not have a perfect map record, they have not lost a single series since they started playing VALORANT.